Ireneruru/GalaxyGAN_python/README.md

 # GalaxyGAN_python
 This project is the implementation of the Paper "Generative Adversarial Networks recover features in astrophysical images of galaxies beyond the deconvolution limit" on python.

-And this repo differs from the code on https://github.com/SpaceML/GalaxyGAN_python/ in the training format - this repo trains the data as numpy arrays while the other trains .jpg .
+This repo differs from the code on https://github.com/SpaceML/GalaxyGAN_python/ in the training format - this repo trains the data as numpy arrays while the other trains as .jpg .

 ##Setup

 ##Prerequisites